Day 1: Arrival

 Day 4: Trosa – Katrineholm (28 miles/44 km)

-During the next days we will traverse the heartland of Södermanlands.
-The last ice age left its marks: the landcape is smoothed, high-piled, flattened, shaped.
-Our route is a wild beauty, peppered with the typical red and ocher coloured framehouses.
+Over the next few days, we will traverse the heartland of Södermanlands.
+The last ice age left its marks: the landscape is smoothed, high-piled, flattened, shaped.
+Our route is a wild beauty, peppered with the typical red and ocher-colored frame houses.
 You will enjoy the landscape.

 Overnight in Katrineholm